QuantEcon/lecture-source-py/source/rst/cass_koopmans.rst

   (1-\delta)]\right)^{1/\gamma} \notag\\= C_t\left(\beta [f'(K_{t+1}) +
   (1-\delta)]\right)^{1/\gamma} \end{align}

-The above first-order condition for consumption is called a **Euler equation**
+The above first-order condition for consumption is called an **Euler equation**

-It tells us how consumption in adjacent periods are optimally related to each other and to the capital next period
+It tells us how consumption in adjacent periods are optimally related to each other and to capital next period

 We now use some of the equations above to calculate some variables and functions that we'll soon use to solve the planning